 Budget optimisation through location variety works particularly well on Sal.
 Spending initial nights in Santa Maria for orientation and beach access, then relocating to Espargos or Palmeira for working days, before returning to Santa Maria for final relaxation, can reduce average costs by 40% while maintaining the quality of experience.

-Murdeira Village Resort offers occasional last-minute deals during the low season, with apartments dropping to €30-40 nightly.
+Murdeira Village Resort offers occasional last-minute deals during the low season, with apartments available for as low as €30-€40 per night.
 The isolation becomes manageable for 2-3 night stays when focused on relaxation rather than exploration.
 Combined with provisions purchased in Espargos, these retreats provide luxury experiences at hostel prices.

 Food and Transport Economies

 Accommodation with cooking facilities transforms budget realities.
 Local markets sell fresh fish for €3-5 per kilogram — restaurants charge this for a single portion.
-Properties providing basic kitchen equipment enable €5 daily food budgets, allowing for better eating than restaurant meals.
+Properties offering basic kitchen equipment enable a daily food budget of € 5, allowing for better eating than restaurant meals.

 Understanding local transport patterns prevents overspending.
 The hiace (shared minibus) system connects major towns for €1-2, though schedules remain flexible.
 Establishing relationships with specific drivers often yields unofficial discount rates for regular trips.
 Some budget accommodations include bicycles, invaluable for both transportation and exercise.